|Reed M. Maxwell Research Group

 The Group in Spring 17: (from left) Lauren Foster, Lisa Gallagher, Basile Hector, Inge de Graaf, Reed Maxwell, Caitlin Collins, Anna Ryken, Lauren Thatch, Danielle Tijerina, Michael Morse (not pictured: Mary Michael Forrester, Joe Beisman, Annette Hein, Bryant Reyes, Katie Markovich, Mohammad Dinesh).

-Lisa Gallagher BS, MS ETSU, PhD CSM CEE- Education Outreach Director, IGWMC (CSM WSC).
+Dr. Lisa Gallagher BS, MS ETSU, PhD CSM CEE- Assistant Director and Education Outreach Director, IGWMC (CSM WSC).

 Mary Michael Forrester BS Sewanee, MS CSM HSE- Modeling atmospheric feedbacks from the mountain pine beetle infestation.

 Anna Ryken BS Wheaton, CSM HSE- Observing and modeling water and carbon fluxes in a mountain headwaters system.

 Lauren Thatch BS U Washington, CSM HSE- Constraining groundwater depletion and irrigation with simulations and remote sensing.

 Rachel Corrigan BS Virginia Tech, CSM HSE- Understanding groundwater depletion and hydraulic conductivity in the high plains aquifer.

 Sarah Trutner BA Oberlin, CSM HSE- High resolution modeling of a mountain headwaters catchment to understand plant water use.